zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 ## Internal methods

-Methods, in this document, that are referred to as *internal* or *internal method* must not be referred to from the Test Case specifications.
+Methods, in this document, that are referred to as *Internal* or *Internal Method* must not be referred to from the Test Case specifications.
-*Internal methods* may only be referred to from Methods in this document.
+*Internal Methods* may only be referred to from Methods in this document.
 Test Case specifications can freely refer to the other Methods.

 [To top]